Wiring a three-way light switch

-The wiring of three-way switches is certainly more complicated than that of the more common single-pole switch, but you can figure it out if you follow our diagrams.
-With a pair of three-way switches, either switch can make or break the connection that completes the circuit to the light.
-The whole project can be completed in a few hours if you don’t have to do any drywall removal and repair.
+Wiring of 3-way light switches is certainly more complicated than that of the more common single-pole switch, but you can figure it out if you follow our either of our 3-way switch wiring diagram.
+With a pair of 3-way switches, either switch can make or break the connection that completes the circuit to the light.
+The whole wiring a light switch project can be completed in a few hours if you don’t have to do any drywall removal and repair.
+Keep reading the 3 way switch wiring diagram to learn light switch wiring.

-To add the switch, you’ll use one of two wiring diagrams, depending on whether the power comes to your light switch first (the most common situation) or to the light fixture first.
-Either way, complete these five steps:
+To add the switch, you’ll use one of two wiring a light switch diagrams, depending on whether the power comes to your light switch first (the most common situation) or to the light fixture first.
+Either way, complete these five steps for 3 way light switch wiring:

 - Turn off the correct circuit at your electrical panel.

 - Add an electrical box for the second three-way switch in the basement.
-It’s likely you’ll also need to replace the existing switch box with a larger one to accommodate the extra wires for the three-way switch.
+It’s likely you’ll also need to replace the existing switch box with a larger one to accommodate the extra wires for the 3 way switch.

 - Feed a length of 14-3 type NM cable (or 12-3, if you’re connecting to 12-gauge wire) between the two boxes.
 The 14-3 cable has three insulated conductors: white, black and red (plus a bare ground wire).

 - Connect the wires to the new three-way switches with ground screws using one of the two wiring diagrams (Fig. A or B).
-On the switches, the common terminal will be identified by a label and/or the terminal screw will be a different color than the other two.
+The switches will be identified by a label on the common terminal and/or the terminal screw will be a different color.

 Caution: If you have aluminum wiring, call in a licensed pro who’s certified to work with it.
 This wiring is dull gray, not the dull orange that’s characteristic of copper.

-This diagram shows how to wire the switches and the light when the power is coming to the light fixture.
+This 3 way switch wiring diagram shows how to do the light switch wiring and the light when the power is coming to the light fixture.

-This diagram shows how to wire the switches and the light when the power is coming to the light switch.
+This 3 way switch diagram shows how to wire the switches and the light when the power is coming to the light switch.

 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.